shakibamoshiri/secli/README.md

 # secli
-pure Bash CLI to manage SoftEther VPN Server using JSON-RPC
+Bash CLI to manage SoftEther VPN Server using JSON-RPC

 SoftEther server can be managed by JSON-RPC, but there was not a CLI to manage it from a Terminal.
 `secli` tries to be a SE server client written in Bash to manage a SE server.